ksco/rvemu/README.md

 ## Features

 1. Faster than QEMU in most cases.
-2. Architecture independent, we've tested it under x86_64 and aarch64.
+2. (Almost*) architecture independent, we've tested it under x86_64.
 3. Tiny, and easy to understand.
 4. Targeting RV64IMFDC w/ Newlib (only a small subset of syscalls is implemented, adding more).

+> *Support for new architecture requires handling relocations in src/compile.c, but it's relatively easy.
+A few lines of code would do.

 ## Usage